noaahh/fhnw-ds-cdl1/README.md

 The zip files should be named according to the activity with an underscore-separated timestamp.
 The mapping of labels is also defined in the `src/data/label_mapping.py` file.

+You can find all the collected and used data on [SWITCHdrive](https://drive.switch.ch/index.php/s/l0o3EDXyeaFB2Je).

 ## Experiment Configuration with Hydra